How Can I Become a Cybersecurity Expert?

 Whether you’re in the beginning of your career or are considering a career pivot, you might have stumbled upon the option of becoming a cybersecurity expert.
-From your research, you know that the job market is thirsty for hard working cyber experts with the right training.
-In fact, according to research conducted by (ISC)², there are currently close 3 million unfilled cybersecurity jobs worldwide.
-You also know that the career paths and interest in these roles are growing as for the past few years have seen a rise in cyber security breaches affecting some of the biggest organizations.
+From your research, you know that the job market is thirsty for hard-working cyber experts with the right training.
+In fact, according to research conducted by (ISC)², there are currently close to 3 million unfilled cybersecurity jobs worldwide.
+You also know that the career paths and interest in these roles are growing as the past few years have seen a rise in cybersecurity breaches affecting some of the biggest organizations.
 So, you know that careers in the field are in high demand.

 Great, but how exactly to go about pursuing a career in cybersecurity?
 As in everything, getting started can be a little confusing.
 Since it’s still a relatively new industry, there are lots of questions about how to get started, what cybersecurity education programs are available, and what the different career paths in the field are.

 As such, we’ve put together a breakdown on all you need to know about this fascinating and interesting career path.

 Do You Need a Formal Education to Learn Cybersecurity?